Vancouver Whitecaps FC: Stadium

 The Whitecaps plays its home matches at BC Place in Vancouver, which it shares with the BC Lions of the Canadian Football League.
-Vancouver has played at BC Place since the final month of the 2011 MLS season, having spent the majority of that year at Empire Field.

-BC Place is a 54,500-seat multi-purpose stadium designed for both Canadian football and soccer.
-The stadium opened in 1983, but underwent a complete two-phase revitalization project between 2009 and 2011.
-The stadium now features the largest cable-supported retractable roof in the world and polytan artificial turf, which is certified by FIFA with a 2-star rating.
-The Whitecaps reduce the stadium's capacity to 22,120 for matches by using white sails (known as the "secondary roof") to close off the upper bowl.
+The 54,500-seat multi-purpose domed opened in 1983 and was designed for both Canadian football and soccer.
+It underwent a major renovation between 2009 and 2011 to replace the roof with the world's largest cable-supported retractable roof; the renovation also included the installation of white sails (known as the "secondary roof") to close off the upper bowl and reduce capacity to around 22,120 for most Whitecaps matches.
+BC Place's surface is polytan artificial turf, which is certified by FIFA with a 2-star rating.
 Club ownership initially hoped to build Whitecaps Waterfront Stadium in Gastown in time for the 2016 season, but the club has committed to BC Place in light of stadium opposition.

 The club played most of its inaugural season at Empire Field, a temporary stadium built at the former site of Empire Stadium to house the Whitecaps and the BC Lions while BC Place was being renovated.
 Empire Field was a 27,500-seat multi-purpose stadium that featured FIFA 1-star rated FieldTurf.
 The team played its final match at Empire Field on September 24, 2011, a 3–1 loss to Seattle Sounders FC.
 The following week, the Whitecaps played their first match at BC Place, a 1–0 loss to Portland Timbers on October 2, 2011.

-The club does not have a permanent training facility, opting instead to use facilities around Greater Vancouver.
-However, the club partnered with the Government of British Columbia and the University of British Columbia (UBC) to build a $32.5 million National Soccer Development Centre on the UBC campus, which opened on September 22, 2017.
+The club initially did not have a permanent training centre, opting instead to use facilities around Greater Vancouver.
+The Whitecaps partnered with the Government of British Columbia and the University of British Columbia (UBC) to build the $32.5 million National Soccer Development Centre on the UBC campus, which opened on September 22, 2017.

 Near the end of the 2020 and at the beginning of the 2021 seasons, the club was forced to play their home matches in the United States due to the Canadian government's response to limit cross-border travel during the COVID-19 pandemic.
 The club shared facilities with Portland Timbers Providence Park in Portland, Oregon where they played one of their rivalry matches as the home team.
 In 2021, the club played most of their home matches at Rio Tinto Stadium in Sandy, Utah since the start of the season.

+In April 2025, it was announced that the Whitecaps and the City of Vancouver were having high level talks about building a new stadium at Hastings Park.